Health And Safety

 The Statement of Intent

-At its core, your commitment.
+This is your commitment.
 Signed by the most senior person in the organization.
-Not the safety officer.
+Which means not the safety officer.
 Not the HR manager.
-Even so, the person who can actually authorize budget and fire people who ignore the rules.
+Day to day, the person who can actually authorize budget and fire people who ignore the rules.
 It says: we take this seriously, here's what we're aiming for, and here's who's accountable.

 Keep it to one page.
 If it's longer, nobody reads it.